shammer64/kata-todo-ng/README.md

 - Generate the component (ng generate component ToDoListEntry)
 - Review the creational test generated with the component
 - Contains a text entry field
+- Contains a label for the text entry field
 - Contains a submit button

 2. Write structural and visual tests for a ToDoListItems component